 One of the main differences between hiking shoes and boots is the height.
 Whereas shoes have a below-the-ankle height, hiking boots offer full ankle support and high-top construction.
 What you give up in ankle support, you make up for in weight savings and out-of-the-box comfort.

 Hiking shoes are great for day hikes, smooth trails, and anytime you want to go fast and light.
-For bigger backpacking trips with a heavier pack, you may want to consider a full hiking boot.
-But we know thru-hikers who swear by lightweight hiking shoes and day-trippers who won’t head out without their boots.
+For bigger backpacking trips with a heavier backpacking pack, you may want to consider a full hiking boot.
+That said, we know thru-hikers who swear by lightweight hiking shoes and day-trippers who won’t head out without their boots.
+It’s all about preference.

-So, at the end of the day, it’s really a matter of personal preference.
-And while there isn’t a single best trail shoe for everyone out there, we’ve broken down this list into categories to help find the best hiking shoe for you.
+And while there isn’t a single best hiking shoe for everyone out there, we’ve broken down this list into categories to help find the best hiking shoe for you.

 In recent years, hiking shoe technology has moved toward low-profile and lightweight designs.
 Modern fabrics and soles manage to be thinner and lighter without sacrificing performance on the trail.
 For long hikes and thru-hikes, the benefits of a light pair of shoes only grow as the miles wear on.